ucodery/ucodery-slides/slides/intro-to-introspection/slides.md

 <!--
-asked "what is introspection?" exploring code at runtime
+asked "what is introspection?"

+exploring code at runtime

-simply: asking questions and getting answers about running code -->
+simply: asking questions and getting answers about running code without source -->

 ---